mcmullarkey/local-dougdoug/README.md

 If you'd still like to follow this walkthrough at a point where the walkthrough will work, you can clone this repo and revert to commit c128187.

-## Current setup
+## Setup note

-Note: This setup has only been tested directly on an Intel-chip MacOS.
+This setup has only been tested directly on an Intel-chip MacOS.

 ### Necessary installations